Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Mathematical Modeling

-\end{definition} The Overall Discrimination Risk defined in Equation \ref{eq:R} also can be decomposed according to the bias-induced part versus the variation-induced part, which is referred as Overall Prejudice Risk $R^p$ and the Overall Volatility Risk $R^v$ respectively:
+\end{definition} The Overall Discrimination Risk defined in Equation \ref{eq:R} also can be decomposed according to the bias-induced part versus the volatility-induced part, which is referred as Overall Bias Risk $R^b$ and the Overall Volatility Risk $R^v$ respectively: